How to get your home renovation rebate

 Review our program eligibility to ensure that your home is eligible.
-If your home is electrically heated by BC Hydro, you’ll need to check that you meet our minimum electricity consumption requirement.

 Don't know what upgrade to do?
 You can connect with a CleanBC Energy coach for free to learn about opportunities on how to improve the energy efficiency of your home.

 2. Hire a contractor and select the equipment/products

 To qualify for rebates, the work needs to be done by a licensed contractor with a GST number and a valid B.C. business license for the trade applicable to the upgrade being installed.
 We recommend that you get multiple quotes to determine the service provider that best meets your needs.
 Self installations are not eligible.

 Work with your contractor to select equipment or products that are appropriate for your home and that will get you the efficiency improvements you're looking for.

 To qualify for rebates, carefully review the upgrade-specific eligibility criteria:

 Need help finding a qualified contractor?
 Learn about finding a contractor, and upgrades which have specific contractor requirements to be eligible for rebates.